mc921-1s21/notebooks-1S21/README.md

 # Collaboration policy

-Projects are individual assignments.
-Students can collaborate  with the goals of understanding and discussing the assignment solution.
-Nevertheless, code sharing and copying are not allowed, and will be considered fraud.
+Projects are assigned in pairs.
+The pairs can collaborate with each other for the purpose of understanding and discussing the task solution.
+However, code sharing and copying is not allowed and will be considered fraud.

 Exams are individual assignments, and collaboration for their execution is not permitted.
 Any violation will be considered fraud.